patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/navigation-system/design.md

 #### When to use
 * You have five or more primary navigation items
-* You have secondary navigation items (even if you have less than five primary navigation items
+* You have secondary navigation items (even if you have less than five primary navigation items)
-* You expect your application to be used on desktop, laptop, and mobile devices
+* You expect your application to be used on mobile devices

 #### Variations
-**Single level vertical navigation**
+**Simple vertical navigation**
 ![Single level](img/single-level.png)
-Use single level vertical navigation when you only have one level of navigation to display.
-If you have five navigation options or less, you could consider horizontal navigation.
+Use a simple, single-level vertical navigation when you only have one level of navigation to display.

-**Two level vertical navigation**
+**Grouped navigation**
 ![Two level nav](img/two-level.png)

-When you have a small amount of secondary nav items, you can display them persistently beneath the primary navigation items.
+When you have a small amount of secondary navigation items, you can group your items and display them persistently beneath the primary navigation items.

 **Expandable vertical navigation**